-Fortunately, there are numerous roles that can help you start your career.
-Here are eight entry-level IT jobs, their requirements and their average mid-range starting salaries based on data from the Robert Half Technology 2020 Salary Guide — as well as some tips on how to land them.
+Fortunately, there are numerous roles that can help you begin your career.
+Here are eight entry-level tech jobs, their requirements and the starting salary midpoints (or median national salaries) based on data from the Robert Half Technology 2021 Salary Guide — as well as some tips on how to land them.
 Keep in mind that compensation is affected by many factors, including labor market demand for the position, job location and individual negotiation during the hiring process, so salary expectations may vary.
 Our Salary Calculator can give you a closer estimate for specific cities.

 1. Help desk analyst

 Many tech workers have debuted on the help desk.
 Typically, you’ll start off at Tier 1, which is triage work where calls regarding complex issues are processed to Tier 2 for more in-depth support.
 At Tier 1, you’ll be logging incoming calls and offering help for relatively straightforward matters.

 - Requirements: Soft skills are a must when working the help desk, especially communication and problem-solving skills.
 Previous customer service experience is a plus.
 While you may not need technical knowledge at this entry stage, understanding the topics you’ll handle can be a big help.
 For example, if the help desk fields networking queries, a bit of networking savvy will be beneficial.
 Even if you don’t come in with existing knowledge, what you learn at Tier 1 will help you build a foundation as you move forward in your career.
 Many companies will provide on-the-job training to help you grow your skills.